Eggs En Cocotte (Baked Eggs)

 You can add ingredients like grilled mushrooms, prosciutto, onions, shallots tomatoes, bacon, spinach, pancetta and more!

-You can make mini shakshuka as well, chowder, individual cinnamon rolls, french onion soup, to just name a few!
+You can make mini shakshuka as well, chowder, individual cinnamon rolls, French Onion Soup, to just name a few!

-More breakfast and egg recipes to check out:
+More breakfast recipes to check out

 - Jammy Eggs with Chili Butter and Garlic Yogurt